feddelegrand7/mini007/README.md

 🔄 Agent-to-agent orchestration with result chaining.

-🌐 Compatible with any OpenAI-style chat model via `ellmer`.
+🌐 Compatible with any chat model supported by `ellmer`.

 You can install the development version of `mini007` like so: